OpenEvalProject/evals/manuscripts/elife-01584/v1/manuscript.md

 Although molecular chaperones assist in the folding of a vast number of cellular proteins, including many that are linked to disease states, the mechanism by which they accomplish this feat is still not completely clear (Horwich et al., 2009; Kalia et al., 2010; Hartl et al., 2011).
 Defining the binding interface between a chaperone and a client would undoubtedly be very valuable in understanding chaperone action, but these binding sites remain poorly defined.
 Various regions on the small heat shock proteins, for instance, have been implicated in client binding, including both the N and C termini and sites within the core-alpha crystalline domain (Jaya et al., 2009; Basha et al., 2013).
 Unfortunately, we only have a few structures of chaperone-client complexes (Martinez-Hackert and Hendrickson, 2009; Zhu et al., 1996; Zahn et al., 2013; Bracher et al., 2011) and importantly, these do not resolve how a chaperone interacts throughout its cycle.

 To better understand how chaperones bind to proteins, we decided to take a genetic approach with the aim of improving the ability of a chaperone called Spy to protect a poorly folding protein from degradation in vivo.
 In our selection, we obtained several Spy variants that appear to act as improved chaperones by expanding and partially fusing two hydrophobic patches present on the interior of the cradle-like structure of Spy.
 By using crosslinking, proteolytic sensitivity, and deuterium protection experiments, we provide additional evidence that implicates these regions in client binding.
-Our super-Spy variants demonstrate tighter client binding, and we observe a correlation between the in vitro dissociation constants of these variants to the client protein Im7 L53A I54A and their ability to stabilize Im7 L53A I54A in vivo (
+Our super-Spy variants demonstrate tighter client binding, and we observe a correlation between the in vitro dissociation constants of these variants to the client protein Im7 L53A I54A and their ability to stabilize Im7 L53A I54A in vivo (Figure 6).
+This implies that Spy’s binding affinity for Im7 L53A I54A is important in determining its chaperone activity.
+Tighter binding could act to decrease the steady state concentration of presumably aggregation-prone or protease sensitive Im7 folding intermediates, thus increasing the Im7 level in the cell.
+Variants of Spy that increased the affinity of clients beyond a certain point may not be obtained by our in vivo selection because they would be expected to fail to release their clients in a timely fashion.
+Further increases in affinity are expected to be counterproductive.
+For aldolase aggregation inhibition Q25R, for instance, is the most effective, but it is only very marginally better than wild type Spy in refolding aldolase, perhaps partly because it fails to release aldolase at an optimal rate.
+Client and variant specific changes in affinity may explain why there appears to be no good relationship between the activity that one specific variant shows with the various specific client proteins tested.

 ![Figure 6.](https://cdn.elifesciences.org/articles/01584/elife-01584-fig6-v1.jpg)

 **Figure 6.:** A linear correlation is seen between these in vitro parameters and the in vivo activity of these variants towards the same client (expressed as normalized MIC).
-Spy variants with better activity in vivo bind and release client slower and have an overall tighter affinity for the client.DOI: http://dx.doi.org/10.7554/eLife.01584.022
+Spy variants with better activity in vivo bind and release client slower and have an overall tighter affinity for the client.

 The genetic selection we performed was specifically designed to enhance the ability of Spy to stabilize a particular mutant of Im7 (Im7 L53A I54A).
 This selection procedure was expected to result in identifying client-optimized Spy variants specialized for the unstable Im7 L53A I54A but with lower levels of chaperone activity on other clients.
 A previous attempt to evolve the chaperone GroEL for instance, succeeded in generating highly client specific variants that were defective in the folding of other clients (Wang et al., 2002).
 We were therefore surprised, but pleased, to see that all the Spy variants appeared to function more efficiently than wild-type Spy in preventing aggregation of aldolase and α-lactalbumin in vitro.